Firiks/CryptoWatch/README.md

 # CryptoWatch

 Cryptowatch is a serverless application that allows you to monitor the price of cryptocurrencies.
 You can set up alerts for when the price of a cryptocurrency increases or decreases by a certain percentage.
 To set up alert on specific cryptocurrencies, you must first add them to .env(create it from .env.example) file like `SYMBOLS="bitcoin,ethereum,..."`.
-The interval for checking the price of cryptocurrencies is in minutes and is set in the .env file as `EVENT_INTERVAL_MINUTES='30'`, `EVENT_INTERVAL_HOURS='0-23/1'` to run at specific hours and percentage treshold is set in `CHANGE=2`.
+The interval for checking the price of cryptocurrencies is in minutes and is set in the .env file as `EVENT_INTERVAL_MINUTES='0,30'` and percentage treshold is set in `CHANGE=2`.
 The application is deployed on AWS using AWS CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.